-Thomas H. Stanton is President of the Association of Federal Enterprise Risk Management (AFERM), an organization dedicated to improving risk management in federal agencies and programs.
+Thomas H. Stanton is a Past President of the Association for Federal Enterprise Risk Management (AFERM), an organization dedicated to improving risk management in federal agencies and programs.
 He is a Fellow of the National Academy of Public Administration (NAPA), and served as a member of the federal Senior Executive Service for almost five years.

 Mr. Stanton teaches as an adjunct faculty member at the Center for Advanced Governmental Studies at the Johns Hopkins University, where he received the award for Excellence in Teaching.
 He teaches the program’s core course for the MBA/MA in Government, and a graduate seminar on government, risk management, and the financial markets.
 Mr. Stanton has been an invited witness before many congressional committees and subcommittees.